StewartLynch/CTPicker/README.md

 ##### Step 5 - Create your UITextFields

 In your ViewController, create your UITextFields either programmatically or using Interface Builder.
-In each case, the UITextField delegate must be assigned to the ViewController.
+In each case, the assign the ViewController as the UITextField delegate.

 ```swift
 // Must assign the text fields as the UITextFieldDelegates